emilybrooks/emilybrooks.github.io/tms.md

 Check if excellus' hp is under 40%
 If it is, magic mirror before his turn

-If it isn't, and you have 2 turns before excellus, you could have itsuki mazio for a session, and then tsubasa magic mirror.
+If it isn't, and you have 2 turns before excellus, you could have itsuki mazio excellus for a session, and then tsubasa magic mirror.
 This might push him past the threshold

 Kiria attack mirror